Simplifying Radical Expressions Calculator

 Understanding Prime Factorization

 Prime factorization is the foundation of radical simplification.
-Every positive integer greater than 1 can be expressed uniquely as a product of prime numbers - this is the Fundamental Theorem of Arithmetic, proved by Euclid over two thousand years ago.
+Every positive integer greater than 1 can be expressed uniquely as a product of prime numbers - this is the basic Theorem of Arithmetic, proved by Euclid over two thousand years ago.

 The algorithm I use is trial division: divide by 2 as many times as possible, then by 3, then by 5, and so on up to the square root of the remaining number.
 If anything remains, it's a prime factor.
-This is efficient for the range of numbers this calculator handles (typically under a million).
+This is fast for the range of numbers this calculator handles (typically under a million).

 Example: Prime factorization of 720 720 ÷ 2 = 360 360 ÷ 2 = 180 180 ÷ 2 = 90 90 ÷ 2 = 45 45 ÷ 3 = 15 15 ÷ 3 = 5 5 ÷ 5 = 1 720 = 2⁴ × 3² × 5 √720 = √(2⁴ × 3² × 5) = 2² × 3 × √5 = 12√5